 Is a Driver Safety Course the Same Thing as Defensive Driving?

-As with many things, the official term for something is different from what it is commonly known as.
-For example, what a biologist would casually refer to as Canis familiaris, you would probably just call Rover.
+As with many things, the official term for something differs from what it is commonly known.
+So, for example, what a biologist would casually refer to as Canis familiaris, you would probably just call Rover.

 I am not entirely sure why the courts still refer to this course as driver safety while the industry (and the general public) almost always use the term defensive driving.
 Maybe because average speakers like to shorten things or to speak more informally.
-After all, look at how much time you save by saying “I have to take defensive driving” as opposed to “I have to take a driver safety course.”
+After all, look at how much time you save by saying, “I have to take defensive driving” instead of “I have to take a driver safety course.”

 When it’s all said and done, a course by either name will smell just as sweet when it makes your ticket go away.